miriamsorace/MA5953-Creating-Your-Own-Data/README.md

 ***Spring Term: Web Scraping & Text Mining***

 6 Computer Labs of 2 hours each.

-NOTE: the class will be split into two groups in the second term!
-Please check your timetable to know your group.
+Please check your timetable for information on room and timings.

 ## Detailed Course Schedule

 ### ***Autumn Term: Survey Design & Analysis*** ###

-### 10 NOV 2021 - Class 1: Introduction to the Course, Resources and to RMarkdown
+### 9 NOV 2022 - Class 1: Introduction to the Course, Resources and to RMarkdown

 This class will introduce the whole module, its assessment, requirements and the resources offered.
 We will also have a look at R Markdown and how to generate a report with it - as R Markdown files are required for submitting the two assessments.
 We will briefly introduce various survey types, and the advantages and disadvantages of various survey methods.